davidpots/playsongnotes/_songs/[Daniel Johnston] True Love Will Find You in the End.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "True Love Will Find You in the End" by Daniel Johnston -- playsongnotes.com
-title:  True Love Will Find You in the End
+song_title:  True Love Will Find You in the End
 artist: Daniel Johnston
 year: 1990
 categories: guitar